Lake Central High School: History

 The school opened in 1967.
 It includes an attached freshmen wing (Freshmen Center) which opened in 1994.
 The current high school succeeded Dyer Central High School.
 The Dyer Central Building became the building for Kahler Middle School which is still part of the Lake Central School Corporation.
 The Dyer Central building was demolished in 1993–94 as part of renovations made to Kahler Middle school.

 Between 1967 and 1983, a television station, WCAE (channel 50), operated from the Lake Central High School campus.

 Some Lake Central students and faculty were the subject of an October 20, 2012, Wall Street Journal front-page article on their collective work to track down and document Indiana's battle casualties.
 A similar story appeared during the CBS Evening News in 2013 showing teacher and students working on their Hero Project.

 Lake Central made the news again in 2017 when teacher Samantha Cox was videotaped using cocaine in her classroom by a student.
 Cox later pleaded guilty to the incident in 2018.

 Academics

-In the 2019 U.S. News & World Report annual ranking of secondary schools, Lake Central was ranked 3,405th nationally and 56th in Indiana.
+In the 2025-2026 U.S. News & World Report annual ranking of secondary schools, Lake Central was ranked 1,705th nationally and 27th in Indiana.

 Demographics

-The demographic breakdown of the 3,310 students enrolled for the 2017–2018 school year was:
+The demographic breakdown of the 2,926 students that were enrolled for the 2024–2025 school year was: